abhishekarya1/Hash-Define-myNotes/content/competitive-programming/maths/primes.md

 19. **Circular Prime -** A prime number is a Circular Prime Number if all of its possible rotations are itself prime numbers.

+20. **Permutable Prime -** A Permutable prime number is that number which after switching the position of digits through any permutation is also prime.
+Some of the permutable prime numbers are 2, 3, 5, 7, 11, etc.

 ### Primality Tests

 #### 1. School Method
+Uses the fact that a composite number must have atleast one _prime_ factor till _sqrt(n)_ (obviously).

 Link: https://www.geeksforgeeks.org/primality-test-set-1-introduction-and-school-method/

+`Time = O(√n)`
 ```cpp
 //School Method.
 Time = O(sqrt(n))
 bool isPrime(int n)